 - 1. A local government that is a Medium City or Large City must comply with this division. - 2.
-Notwithstanding section (1), a Medium or Large City need not comply with this division for: - a.
-Lots or Parcels that are not zoned for residential use, including but not limited to Lots or Parcels zoned primarily for commercial, industrial, agricultural, or public uses; - b.
-Lots or Parcels that are Zoned For Residential Use but do not allow for the development of a detached single-family dwelling; and - c.
-Lots or Parcels that are not incorporated and that are zoned under an interim zoning designation that maintains the land's potential for planned urban development. - 3.
-A Medium or Large City may regulate Middle Housing to comply with protective measures (including plans, policies, and regulations) adopted and acknowledged pursuant to statewide land use planning goals.
-Where Medium and Large Cities have adopted, or shall adopt, regulations implementing the following statewide planning goals, the following provisions provide direction as to how those regulations shall be implemented in relation to Middle Housing, as required by this rule. - a.
-Goal 5: Natural Resources, Scenic, and Historic Areas OAR chapter 660, division 23, prescribes procedures, and in some cases, standards, for complying with Goal 5.
-OAR chapter 660, division 16 directed implementation of Goal 5 prior to division 23.
-Local protection measures adopted pursuant to divisions 23 and 16 are applicable to Middle Housing. - A. Goal 5 Natural Resources Pursuant to OAR 660-023-0050 through 660-023-0110, Medium and Large Cities must adopt land use regulations to protect water quality, aquatic habitat, and the habitat of threatened, endangered and sensitive species.
-This includes regulations applicable to Middle Housing to comply with protective measures adopted pursuant to Goal 5. - i.
-Medium and Large Cities may apply regulations to Duplexes that apply to detached single-family dwellings in the same zone; - ii.
-Medium and Large Cities may limit the development of Middle Housing other than Duplexes in significant resource sites identified and protected pursuant to Goal 5; and - iii.
-If a Medium or Large City has not adopted land use regulations pursuant to OAR 660-023-0090, it must apply a 100-foot setback to Middle Housing developed along a riparian corridor. - B. Goal 5: Historic Resources Pursuant to OAR 660-023-0200(7), Medium and Large Cities must adopt land use regulations to protect locally significant historic resources.
+Notwithstanding section (1), a local government need not comply with this division for: - a.
+Lands that are not zoned for residential use, including but not limited to lands zoned primarily for commercial, industrial, agricultural, or public uses; - b.
+Residentially zoned lands that do not allow for the development of a detached single-family home; or - c.
+Lands that are not incorporated and that are zoned under an interim zoning designation that maintains the land's potential for planned urban development. - 3.
+Local governments may regulate Middle Housing to comply with protective measures (including plans, policies, and regulations) adopted and acknowledged pursuant to statewide land use planning goals.
+Where local governments have adopted, or shall adopt, regulations implementing the following statewide planning goals, the following provisions provide direction as to how those regulations shall be implemented in relation to Middle Housing, as required by OAR 660-046-0010. - a.
+Goal 5: Natural Resources, Scenic, and Historic Areas Pursuant to OAR chapter 660, division 23, local governments must adopt land use regulations to protect identified resources under Goal 5, including regulations to comply with protective measures (including plans, policies, and regulations) applicable to Middle Housing. - A. Goal 5 Riparian Areas, Wetlands, and Wildlife Habitat Pursuant to OAR 660-023-0050 through 660-023-0115, local governments must adopt land use regulations to protect water quality, aquatic habitat, and the habitat of threatened, endangered and sensitive species.
+This includes regulations applicable to Middle Housing to comply with protective measures adopted pursuant to Goal 5.
+Local governments may apply regulations to Middle Housing that apply to detached single-family dwellings in the same zone. - B. Goal 5: Historic Resources Pursuant to OAR 660-023-0200(7), local governments must adopt land use regulations to protect locally significant historic resources.
 This includes regulations applicable to Middle Housing to comply with protective measures as it relates to the integrity of a historic resource or district.
 Protective measures shall be adopted and applied as provided in OAR 660-023-0200.
-Medium and Large Cities may apply regulations adopted under OAR 660-023-0200 to Middle Housing that apply to detached single-family dwellings in the same zone, except as provided below.
-If a Medium or Large City has not adopted land use regulations to protect significant historic resources listed on the National Register of Historic Places, it must apply protective measures to Middle Housing as provided in OAR 660-023-0200(8)(a) until the Medium or Large City adopts land use regulations in compliance with OAR 660-023-0200.
-Medium or Large Cities may not apply the following types of regulations specific to Middle Housing:
+Local governments may apply regulations to Middle Housing that apply to detached single-family dwellings in the same zone, except as provided below.
+If a local government has not adopted land use regulations to protect nationally significant historic resources, they must apply protective measures to Middle Housing as provided in OAR 660-023-0200(8)(a) until the local government adopts land use regulations in compliance with OAR 660-023-0200.
+Local governments may not apply the following types of regulations specific to Middle Housing: